prog4biol/pfb2019/README.md

 except IOError:
   print("Can't find file:" , file)
 ```
 > Here we test for an IndexError and a IOError.
-The IndexError occures when we try to access a list element that does not exsits.
+The IndexError occurs when we try to access a list element that does not exists.
 The IOError happens when we try to access a file that does not exist.

 Let's run it with no input.
 ```